A PPG is a group of patients who represent the patient voice in their GP practice. They’re an important link between a practice and its patients.

 Established PPGs may also find the tips on how to increase their membership or getting started with social media helpful.
 For new members there’s a section about PPGs and how to get involved.

-We know that every PPG is different and has different needs so we’ve divided the toolkit into sections so you can see at a glance the parts that are right for you
+We know that every PPG is different and has different needs so we’ve divided the toolkit into sections so you can see at a glance the parts that are right for you.
+You can download the full toolkit at the bottom of the page.

 What is a Patient Participation Group?